-Note: Creating a non-global zone root on CFS or VxFS is supported for Solaris 10.
-However, a non-global zone root can not be created on VxFS or CFS for Solaris 11.
+Note: A non-global zone root can not be created on VxFS or CFS for Solaris 11.
 The only supported file system for non-global zone root on Solaris 11 is zfs.

-See "Mounting VxFS as lofs into a non-global zone" on page 63.
+See "Mounting VxFS as lofs into a non-global zone" on page 58.